Writing Contests FAQ

 Detailed guidelines and entry forms for our awards are available on each award page, a list of which is here.
 If you have read the guidelines and still have a question, feel free to email: email@example.com.

-A book that is published in a standard edition contains forty or more pages of text.
+A book that is published in a standard edition contains forty-eight or more pages of text.
 Anything shorter is ineligible for the Academy's Poets Prizes.

 We accept online submissions only for the Walt Whitman Award.
 All of our other awards are for published books or book-length manuscripts.